-- Assess for suicide risk, violence risk, substance use, health, and clinical needs using standardized screening and assessment instruments initially and then as needed. - Assess all individuals every six (6) months for progress and level of care, as indicated in ACT Program Guidelines. - Have a clear understanding of the service needs of adults with SMI and a demonstrated ability to coordinate services internally and externally. - Serve individuals residing anywhere in the county where they provide services.
-If an individual moves between counties (due to geographic choice, reunification with family and/or friends, and/or a desire to move in with or near a friend), the ACT team will assist the individual with this transition and work with local SPOA to arrange a warm hand-off to the appropriate available service in the location of preference. - Receive referrals from SPOA, in consultation with NYS OMH, and work with the local SPOA for timely admissions. - Have all staff cross-trained for specialty role areas, Family Specialist, Substance Use Specialist, and Vocational Specialist. - Treat co-occurring substance use disorders, including use of Medication Assisted Treatment (MAT) for tobacco, alcohol, and opioid use disorders and stage-matched treatments for all substance use disorders (SUD) (e.g., Motivational Interviewing for precontemplation/contemplation/preparation; skills building and Cognitive Behavioral Therapy for action/maintenance).
-ACT Providers may also need to collaborate and coordinate with providers of Chemical Dependence, Inpatient Rehabilitation, Medically Managed Detoxification, Chemical Dependence Medically Supervised Inpatient and Outpatient Withdrawal, and other Office of Addiction Supports and Services (OASAS), licensed and/or designated programs and harm reduction, including syringe exchange programs, to work closely, and ensure warm hand offs. - Implement broad harm reduction strategies including safer use, managed use, and meeting people "where they are at", including prescribing naloxone or registering to become an opioid overdose prevention program (OOPP) and directly distributing naloxone to adults. - Be competent in the transitional practice framework and the dimensions of 1) engagement, 2) skills of self-management and 3) transfer of care and community engagement as found in the Transition Manual for ACT Providers. - Service provision should be considered outside of the standard Monday-Friday, 9:00am - 5:00pm hours.
-It is the expectation that the team will have flexible work hours to allow for better engagement and to better accommodate needs/schedules, (e.g.,

-10:00am - 6:00pm, 11:00am - 7:00pm, weekends, etc.).

-- Provide emergency and crisis intervention services 24 hours a day, seven (7) days a week, as outlined in the ACT Program Guidelines. - Complete all required training as outlined in the ACT Program Guidelines, as well as completion of the Family Specialist role training by all staff.
+- Assess for risk and protective factors, suicide risk, violence risk, substance use, health, social isolation, and clinical needs using standardized screening and assessment instruments initially and then as needed. - Assess all individuals every six (6) months for progress and level of care, as indicated in ACT Program Guidelines.

+- Have a clear understanding of the service needs of older adults with SMI and a demonstrated ability to coordinate services internally and externally. - Serve individuals residing anywhere in the county where they provide services.
+If an individual moves between counties (due to geographic choice, reunification with family and/or friends, and/or a desire to move in with or near a friend), the ACT team will assist the individual with this transition and work with DOHMH to arrange a warm hand-off to the appropriate available service in the location of preference. - Have all staff cross-trained for specialty role areas, Family Specialist, Substance Use Specialist, and Vocational Specialist. - Treat co-occurring substance use disorders, including use of Medication Assisted Treatment (MAT) for tobacco, alcohol, and opioid use disorders and stage-matched treatments for all substance use disorders (SUD) (e.g., Motivational Interviewing for precontemplation/contemplation/preparation; skills building and Cognitive Behavioral Therapy for action/maintenance).
+Older Adult ACT Providers may also need to collaborate and coordinate with providers of Chemical Dependence, Inpatient Rehabilitation, Medically Managed Detoxification, Chemical Dependence Medically Supervised Inpatient and Outpatient Withdrawal, and other Office of Addiction Supports and Services (OASAS), licensed and/or designated programs and harm reduction, including syringe exchange programs, to work closely, and ensure warm hand offs. - Implement broad harm reduction strategies including safer use, managed use, and meeting people "where they are at", including prescribing naloxone or registering to become an opioid overdose prevention program (OOPP) and directly distributing naloxone to adults. - Be competent in the transitional practice framework and the dimensions of 1) engagement, 2) skills of self-management and 3) transfer of care and community engagement as found in the Transition Manual for ACT Providers. - Service provision should be considered outside of the standard Monday-Friday, 9:00am - 5:00pm hours.
+It is the expectation that the team will have flexible work hours to allow for better engagement and to better accommodate needs/schedules, (e.g., 10:00am - 6:00pm, 11:00am - 7:00pm, weekends, etc.). - Provide emergency and crisis intervention services 24 hours a day, seven (7) days a week, as outlined in the ACT Program Guidelines. - Complete all required training as outlined in the ACT Program Guidelines.
 ACT Providers shall utilize Center for Practice Innovations (CPI) ACT Institute as a resource for continued training through the Learning Management System and inperson/web-based trainings, Role Support calls, consultations, and additional Technical Assistance for the ACT model.